 A Personalized Treatment Plan for Actinic Keratosis

-Our dermatologists use a dermatoscope that allows them to examine the skin very closely for any cancerous changes.
-After a diagnosis is made, your dermatologist will develop a personalized treatment plan for you that may include topical medications, chemical peeling, phototherapy, dermabrasion or cryotherapy, a procedure that destroys lesions through the application of extremely cold substances.
+Jefferson Health dermatologists use a dermatoscope that helps examine the skin very closely for any cancerous changes.
+After a diagnosis is made, your dermatologist will develop a personalized treatment plan that may include topical medications, chemical peeling, phototherapy, dermabrasion or cryotherapy, a procedure that destroys lesions through the application of extremely cold substances.

 You will be monitored closely to manage your risk of squamous cell carcinoma.